Morgana King: Singing debut

 Her professional singing career began at age sixteen as Morgana King.
 When she sang in a Greenwich Village nightclub in 1953, a record label executive took an interest after being impressed with the unique phrasing and multi-octave range.
 Three years later in 1956, her first album, For You, For Me, For Evermore, was released.

 Film debut

 In the first appearance of Leonard G. Feather's Encyclopedia of Jazz (1960), Morgana King stated that her ambition was "… to become a dramatic actress."
 She began her acting career in The Godfather, directed by Francis Ford Coppola, as Carmela Corleone, wife of Don Vito Corleone.
 In the film, she sang the song "Luna mezzo mare".
-King appeared as herself in the television documentary The Godfather: Behind the Scenes (1971).
+She appeared in the television documentary The Godfather: Behind the Scenes (1971).
 She reprised the role in The Godfather Part II (1974), where her character dies aged 62, due to natural causes.